 Equipment such as scissors, knives, strings, pot tapes, etc.

 Stationery items such as invoice pads, paper, ink cartridges, till rolls, markers etc.

 Determine what you need

 In a floral business, the stock fluctuates enormously during different seasons.
 For this reason, it is crucial to decide how much stock to store based on the size of your shop and the working capital you have.
 Therefore, a florist business owner needs to have sufficient inventory.
-The reasons for effective Fresh produce packaging are:
+The reasons for effective inventory control are:

 To ensure that you have fresh flowers in stock that mirror the latest market and creative trends

 To help track stock loss through damage or theft.
 Too much stock can be hard to track.

 To understand which flowers are more popular during which season and which are not.
 This enables forecasts to be made for busy periods.

 To ensure cash flow, that allows more money for peak seasons or special occasions.